George Song

 Tightly Coupled State Values

-Great, so far we’ve explored quite a few reducer and action patterns, but we haven’t talked about why we use useReducer.
-In fact, you can express the previous example more clearly as a useState hook:
+So far, we’ve explored several reducer and action patterns, but we haven’t discussed why we use useReducer.
+In fact, you can express the previous example more clearly using a useState hook:

 const initialValue = 0;